Do you remember 'Mrs. Columbo'?

 All of this happened over the span of just 13 episodes.
 In March of 1980, the series was found dead, with nobody particularly bothered about whodunit.
 Like we said, it was a troubled show.

 This universe expansion was completely wiped off the board when Columbo returned to his beat in 1989.
-In the later seasons, which are now airing on MeTV, Mrs. Columbo remains unseen.
+In the later seasons, Mrs. Columbo remains unseen.
 Sometimes these things are better left to fan fiction.